composer/composer/doc/06-config.md

 ## use-github-api

 Defaults to `true`.
 Similar to the `no-api` key on a specific repository, setting `use-github-api` to `false` will define the global behavior for all GitHub repositories to clone the repository as it would with any other git repository instead of using the GitHub API.
-But unlike using the `git` driver directly, Composer will still attempt to use github's zip files.
+But unlike using the `git` driver directly, Composer will still attempt to use GitHub's zip files.

 ## notify-on-install